RobbingSpree/Love-and-Incredible-Violence/Player Side Creation/Player Characters.md

 ## Age

 Character age fits into broad categories, character age has no mechanical effects and is more for roleplaying purposes and justifying character skills.
+As part of session 0 we recommend discussing with the GM how to best tie many of the characters together socially so they have ample opportunities to be gathered in several arrangements, otherwise the start of sessions might end up playing out very similarly from session to session.

 _Underage_ (less than 18 or graduating secondary education)